-The average sales team uses 13 different tools.
-Yet 70% of B2B sales reps missed their quota in 2024, and pipeline leakage is still rising.
-The problem isn't a shortage of AI sales tools.
-It's that most teams buy them in the wrong order, evaluate them on demo polish instead of operational impact, and end up with expensive shelfware.
+Two years ago, AI sales tools meant auto-dialers and basic lead scoring.
+The category barely resembles what it was.
+Today the average sales team juggles 13 different tools, yet 70% of B2B reps still missed quota in 2024.
+The problem isn't a shortage of AI sales tools -- it's that most teams buy them in the wrong order, evaluate them on demo polish instead of operational impact, and end up with expensive shelfware.
 MIT's 2025 research found that 95% of companies see zero measurable bottom-line impact from their AI spending.
-This guide helps you avoid being one of them.
+I've watched this play out firsthand at every company I've worked with, and this guide is the framework I wish someone had handed me before I made those same mistakes.

 TL;DR: AI sales tools fall into six categories: account intelligence, prospecting, conversation intelligence, sales engagement, forecasting, and coaching.
 The most common mistake is investing in outreach automation before solving the intelligence gap.
 Teams that start with the research and intelligence layer see 3-5x better ROI because every downstream tool performs better with accurate, timely data.
 Evaluate tools on operational impact with your real accounts, not feature lists or demo scenarios.